 Here’s a rundown of the four latex formulations found today.

 Synthetic latex is a man-made version of natural latex.
 It’s produced from petroleum compounds Styrene and Butadiene to create Styrene-Butadiene rubber known as SBR.
-As the name states this is completely man-made and essentially a plastic like most other conventional foams.
-Cost is less than natural latex but is dependent on crude oil commodity pricing.
+As the name states, this is completely man-made and essentially a plastic like most other conventional foams.
+The cost is less than natural latex but is dependent on crude oil commodity pricing.

-Synthetic latex requires more force to tear however it doesn’t have the elasticity of natural latex making it feel somewhat stiff.
+Synthetic latex requires more force to tear however it lacks the elasticity of natural latex, making it feel somewhat stiff.
 This lack of elasticity prevents synthetic latex from resiliently stretching to support your posture in the same way natural latex can.
 The result is a one-dimensional benefit experience the same as most traditional non-latex foams.

 Blended latex is a combination of synthetic latex and natural latex.
 Usually, blends contain between 15% – 25% natural latex with the remainder being synthetic latex.
 Blends are very common as marketers tout “natural” ingredients without having to pay for a completely natural product.